 But when it comes to googling specific case studies of blockchain adoption in ecommerce, at least at the time of writing this post (mid-year 2022), there is virtually nothing online.
 Why?
 What is preventing blockchain adoption in ecommerce?
 Let’s explore the situation.

-that allows for secure, transparent,
+The blockchain is a distributed database that allows for secure, transparent,”

 and tamper-proof digital transactions.

 eCommerce Counterfeit Problems Are More About Trust Than Technology